 In 2015, Henry Schein reported that its sales reached a record $10.4 billion and that it had grown at a compound annual rate of approximately sixteen percent (16%) since becoming a public company in 1995.
 Overall, it is the world’s largest provider of health care products and services to office-based dental, animal health, and medical practitioners.

+The DEA ARCOS database reveals that between 2006-2012 Schein distributed nearly 12.6 million MME into Virginia, including into Halifax County, across over 788 thousand dosage units.

 Defendant CVS HEALTH CORPORATION (“CVS Health”), formerly known as CVS Caremark Corporation, is a Delaware corporation with its principal place of business located in Woonsocket, Rhode Island.
 CVS Health may be served through its registered agent: The Corporation Trust Company, Corporation Trust Center, 1209 Orange, Street, Wilmington, Delaware 19801.
+CVS Health is named as a defendant in its capacities as a distributor, retail and mail order pharmacy, and PBM (see Sections D and E, infra).

 Defendant CVS PHARMACY, INC. (“CVS Pharmacy”) is a Rhode Island corporation whose principal place of business is at the same location as CVS Health.
 On information and belief, CVS Health is the direct parent company of CVS Pharmacy.
 CVS Pharmacy has been registered to do business in Virginia since at least 1996 and may be served in Virginia through its registered agent: CT Corporation System, 4701 Cox Road, Suite 285, Glen Allen, Virginia 23060.
+CVS Pharmacy is named as a defendant in its capacities as a distributor and retail and mail order pharmacy (see Section D, infra)

 Defendant CVS TN DISTRIBUTION, L.L.C. (“CVS TN”) is Tennessee limited liability company whose principal place of business is at the same location as CVS Health and CVS Pharmacy.
 On information and belief, CVS Pharmacy is the sole member of CVS TN.
 CVS TN may be served through its registered agent: CT Corporation System, 300 Montvue Road, Knoxville, Tennessee 37919.

-Upon information and belief, CVS Health, CVS Pharmacy and CVS TN distribute pharmaceuticals to retail pharmacies and institutional providers to customers in all 50 states, including Virginia.
+CVS Health, CVS Pharmacy, and CVS TN distribute pharmaceuticals to retail pharmacies and institutional providers in all 50 states, including Virginia.
 At all relevant times, CVS TN conducted business as a licensed prescription drug distributor in Virginia.

+The DEA ARCOS database reveals that between 2006-2012 CVS distributed nearly 2.1 billion MME into the Commonwealth of Virginia, across over 234 million dosage units.
+CVS shipped over 11.5 million MME into Halifax, across over 2.2 million dosage units.

 Defendant WALGREENS BOOTS ALLIANCE, INC. (“Walgreens Boots”) is a Delaware corporation with its principal place of business in Deerfield, Illinois.
 Walgreens Boots may be served through its registered agent: Corporation Service Company, 251 Little Falls Drive, Wilmington, Delaware 19808.
+Walgreens Boots is named as a defendant in its capacities as a distributor and retail pharmacy (see Section D, infra).

 Defendant WALGREEN CO. is an Illinois corporation whose principal place of business is at the same location as Walgreens Boots.
 On information and belief, Walgreens Boots is the parent company of WALGREEN CO.
 WALGREEN CO. has been registered to do business in Virginia since 1995 and may be served in Virginia through its registered agent: Corporation Service Company, 100 Shockoe Slip, 2nd Floor, Richmond, Virginia 23219.
-Walgreens Boots and WALGREEN CO. are collectively referred to as “Walgreens.”
+WALGREEN CO. is named as a defendant in its capacities as a distributor and retail pharmacy (see Section D, infra).